Availability: Out of Stock

 Middle grade historical fiction inspired by the real 18th-century shipwreck off Halifax Harbour, and the local boy who risked his life to save those on board.

-Inspired by the true story of the shipwreck of the HMS Tribune and the heroism of a boy known as “Joe Cracker,” this exciting coming-of-age adventure is brimming with rich detail and captivating suspense.
+Inspired by the true story of the shipwreck of the HMS Tribune on the Herring Cove cliffs and the heroism of a boy known as “Joe Cracker,” this exciting coming-of-age adventure story is brimming with rich detail and captivating suspense.

 Additional information